-On the HERO (2018), you have a choice of Wide, Medium, or Narrow.
-These are all applied digitally--they're not the same as an optical zoom.
+On the HERO (2018), you have a choice of Wide, Medium, or Narrow if you’re shooting with the 1080 setting (with the 1440 setting, it’s locked in Wide).
+These are all applied digitally–they’re not the same as an optical zoom.

 Neither of these cameras have the Linear FOV which corrects for the fisheye distortion and is particularly useful when shooting aerial footage from a drone.